SGM Herbert A. Friedman (Ret.)

 On 5 July the American destroyer, USS MURRAY, inspected the TAKASAGO MARU while it was on its way back to Japan, and permitted it to continue its homeward voyage.

 OWI Leaflet 1056 is an all-text message to the Commander of the Wake Island Japanese forces from the US Commander of the Marshall and Gilbert Islands.
 It complements the Japanese forces on their courage and loyalty but points out that they are starving and will continue to starve.
 It states that surrender is the only viable option.
-The American commander apologizes for his actions and says in part:
+The American commander apologizes for his actions and says in part.
+He says on the front:

 OWI Leaflet 1057 is an all-text message to the Commander of the Wake Island Japanese forces.
 The text is the same as in Leaflet 1056.
 I will translate an additional paragraph where it appears the Americans might be willing to feed some of the starving Japanese troops: